 In other words, 40% of total survey respondents answered that TikTok has influenced them to purchase a product from Amazon.

 Our survey of Gen Z shoppers brought some interesting insights into their behavior and values.
-Our survey revealed that our pool of Gen Z participants prefers Amazon Prime items and puts a high value on convenience and fast delivery.
-Gen Z respondents were also positively influenced by Amazon’s “best seller” badge, somewhat influenced by “Amazon’s Choice” badge, and not very influenced by the “climate pledge friendly” badge.
+First, it revealed that our pool of Gen Z participants prefers Amazon Prime items.
+They put a high value on convenience and fast delivery.
+Also, Gen Z respondents were positively influenced by Amazon’s “best seller” badge, somewhat influenced by the “Amazon’s Choice” badge, and not significantly affected by the “climate pledge friendly” badge.

-Because survey respondents answered that both their favorite and least favorite things about Amazon’s platform is the wide variety of product options, we can appeal to them by having our product stand out in the SERP for an easier purchasing experience.
-Because respondents were wary of illegitimate/untrustworthy resellers, we can add language or images to our listing that help reassure them we are a legitimate seller of our products.
+Because survey respondents answered that both their favorite and least favorite things about Amazon’s platform are the wide variety of product options. we can appeal to them by having our product stand out in the SERP for an easier purchasing experience.
+Since respondents were wary of illegitimate/untrustworthy resellers, we can add language or images to our listing that help reassure them we are a legitimate seller of our products.

-Finally, we also learned that TikTok can be a powerful way to drive Amazon sales from Gen Z, making TikTok influencers a good option to consider when implementing strategies for driving external traffic to the platform.
+Finally, we also learned that TikTok could be a powerful way to drive Amazon sales from Gen Z. This makes TikTok influencers a good option to consider when implementing strategies for driving external traffic to the platform.